 “Virtual Scholarship: Navigating Early Modern Studies on the World Wide Web.”
 Early Modern Literary Studies 12 (2006): 1-23.

 Theatrical Judgment: A Shakespearean Lexicon (monograph)

 Here are descriptions of some courses I’ve taught recently.

-It doesn’t get much more European than the Renaissance.
+There is an old, but still prevalent, view of the Renaissance as a quintessentially European cultural epoch.
 But is this really the case?
 In this course, students will discover that the literary, artistic, and scientific developments that took place in Europe between 1400 and 1700 were in fact global phenomena, the result of sustained interactions with Asia, Africa, and the Americas.
 Focusing on plays from sixteenth and seventeenth-century England, students will explore the wide array of words, objects, characters, and plots that were global imports.
 Other topics to be addressed include the way the literary and theatrical marketplace was shaped by an interest in the foreign; the economic and imaginative links between theater and colonialism; and the challenge Jewish and Islamic cultures of “the East” and indigenous cultures of the New World posed to forms of knowledge that were rooted in Christianity.
 Throughout the course we will be returning to a central question: how does English Renaissance theater fit into the larger history and philosophy of “cosmopolitanism”?

 Theaters of Knowledge: Marlowe and Shakespeare